holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Possible contenders to watch

 * [Drydock](https://github.com/zuBux/drydock) is a similar offering to Docker Bench, but not as mature at this stage
 * [Actuary](https://github.com/diogomonica/actuary) is a similar offering to Docker Bench, but not as mature at this stage.
-I [discussed](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) this project briefly with its creator Diogo MÃ³nica, and it sounds like the focus is on creating a better way of running privileged services on swarm, instead of investing time into this.
+I [discussed](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) this project briefly with its creator Diogo Manica, and it sounds like the focus is on creating a better way of running privileged services on swarm, instead of investing time into this.

 ##### Namespaces {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-namespaces}

-1. `mnt`: Keep with the default propagation mode of `private` unless you have a very good reason to change it.
+1. `mnt`: Keep the default propagation mode of `private` unless you have a very good reason to change it.
 If you do need to change it, think about defence in depth and employ other defence strategies.

     If you have control over the Docker host, lock down the mounting of the host systems partitions as discussed in the [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section.